 Historically, substance use disorder (SUD) treatment data has shown that length of treatment, program completion, and aftercare participation all have significant positive effects on recovery.
 In this post we’ll talk about that last point: Aftercare participation.

 Learning how to change your life – and how to sustain that change over the long term – takes time and effort.
 A lot of effort.
 You’re transforming your life from a painful isolation to a connected whole.

 However, some of the most difficult parts of the journey take place AFTER people complete treatment and go home.
 You’re out of the structured environment that facilitated recovery.
 No one’s helping you each & every day, providing a watchful eye and a gentle direction.
 It’s up to you now.
 You’re in charge of your own life.

-How do you cope with living substance-free on your own, out of a structured environment?
+How do you cope with living substance-free on your own?

 Aftercare: Regular Support for a Drug-Free Recovery

-You get support from others.
+You get support from others, that’s how.
 Regular support from professionals and fellow recovered addicts alike.
 This is called “Aftercare.”

-SSH’s Aftercare program, which is led by an experienced facilitator who has faced many of the same issues as you have, takes place in the evenings once a week.
+SSH’s Aftercare program takes place once a week, in the evenings.
+An experienced facilitator, who has faced many of the same issues you have, leads the meetings.
 The best part?
 It’s free—and you can attend for as long as you’d like, whenever you’d like.

 Aftercare groups function as “process groups.”
 Participants can discuss their challenges and successes as they work on their recovery.
 This is an interactive group—peers give one another constructive feedback and support as the facilitator guides the sessions.